DNIF-Documentation/DNIF/kb/docs/hyperscale/Platform-Services/Supported-Automation/greensnow.md

 ## **Configuration**

 GreenSnow is a pre-configured integration in DNIF that stores its data as a dataset in an eventstore, this is a scheduled eventstore and can be used to fetch threat intel data for IP Addresses.

-- Follow the initial configuration steps in [How to Configure Automation?](https://dnif.it/kb/uncategorized/configuring-automation/)

     ![image 1-Dec-21-2023-07-19-14-8660-AM](./images-GreenSnow/GreenSnow-1.webp)